The band is real, but the singer is a more or less fictional character. Same may go for the rest of the band.

 - Buckethead is the persona of Brian Patrick Carroll, who is so socially awkward that he invented the character to hide his face and distance himself from his audience.
 People who know him, however, say that his behavior "in character" is basically just him being himself.

-- Industrial Metal artist Mortiis, for a long time, was never seen without his troll mask on, with it's pointed nose and big ears.
+- Industrial Metal artist Mortiis, for a long time, was never seen without his troll mask on, with its pointed nose and big ears.
 In 2005 for his album The Grudge his mask took on a more artificial appearance, looking like it had been stitched and stapled to his face.
 After that, however, he finally removed the mask.
+And then brought it back a few years later due to popular demand.

 - Singer Emilie Autumn seems to always be in character as Emily-with-a-Y from her book to some extent.